shranya-cc/loan-default-prediction/README.md

 ## Bias Analysis Note 😉

-A dedicated notebook has been added to perform detailed bias analysis on the dataset, including visualization of imbalances and mitigation strategies.
+A dedicated notebook and a Power BI file have been added to perform detailed bias analysis on the dataset, including visualization of imbalances and mitigation strategies for interactive exploration

 ---